kenr16/fri-mar-31-project/README.md

 ## Overview

 This website will allow a user to enter a number, and from there generate a list of numbers from 1 to the number that the user entered.
 For every third number, the site will replace it with "ping" and for every fifth number, the site will replace it with "pong."
 If a number is a mutiple of both 3 and 5, the site will generate the input "pingpong."
+The link to the pubic gh-pages site can be fount at: https://kenr16.github.io/fri-mar-31-project

 ## Specifications